Forms of almost homogeneous varieties over perfect fields: Luna-Vust theory over perfect fields

 \begin{itemize}[leftmargin=*]

 \item \textbf{Torus embeddings:} Let $T$ be a torus over $\k$, and let $Z_0 \simeq T$.
-Recall that a \emph{fan} in the $\Q$-vector space $N_{\Q}=N \otimes_\Z \Q$, with $N=\Hom_{gr}(\Gm,T)$, is a finite collection $\mathcal{E}$ of strictly convex cones in $N_{\Q}$ satisfying \begin{enumerate} \item[(i)] every face of a cone in $\mathcal{E}$ is a cone in $\mathcal{E}$; and \item[(ii)] the intersection of two cones in $\mathcal{E}$ is a face of each. \end{enumerate} It is classical (see e.g. \cite{Ful93}) that equivalence classes of $T$-models of $Z_0$, also known as \emph{torus embeddings} or \emph{toric varieties}, are in bijection with the \emph{fans} in $N_{\Q}$.
+Consider the $\Q$-vector space $N_{\Q}=N \otimes_\Z \Q$, with $N=\Hom_{gr}(\Gm,T)$.
+It is a classical result (see e.g. \cite{Ful93}) that equivalence classes of $T$-models of $Z_0$, also known as \emph{torus embeddings} or \emph{toric varieties}, are in bijection with combinatorial objects, known as \emph{fans}.
+They are certain finite collections of convex cones in the space $N_{\Q}$.
 In this situation $\V^T\simeq N$, $\DD^B=\varnothing$, and the cones of a fan of a torus embedding $(Z,\iota)$ of $Z_0$ correspond to the colored data of $Z$.

 Forms of torus embeddings (in the sense of Definition~\ref{def:k-forms of G-varieties}) were studied by Huruguen in \cite{Hur11} for arbitrary torus embeddings, by Elizondo--Lima-Filho--Sottile--Teitler in \cite{ELST14} for projective spaces and toric surfaces, and by Duncan in \cite{Dun16} who considered other notions of forms of torus embeddings.